davidusb-geek/emhass-add-on/emhass/DOCS.md

 ### A naive Model Predictive Controller

 A MPC controller was introduced in v0.3.0 of the core emhass moule.
-This an informal/naive representation of a MPC controller.
+This is an informal/naive representation of a MPC controller.

 A MPC controller performs the following actions: